Jesse Holley: New England Patriots

 Holley was signed by the New England Patriots on June 11, 2012.
 He was released on September 1 and retired from professional football, wanting to further rehab an injured knee.

 Personal life

 Holley is the younger brother of Jamel Holley, former mayor of Roselle, New Jersey, and current New Jersey Assemblyman from the 20th Legislative District.
 In 2013, Jesse became a member of the KRLD-FM Dallas Cowboys pre and post-game coverage.
 He also contributes and co-hosts other shows and podcasts at the station.

-In 2023, Jesse launched his own podcast "Unfiltered With Jesse Holley" with sports media company Fanatics View, which covers the Dallas Cowboys and other NFL topics.
+In 2023, Jesse launched his own podcast "Unfiltered With Jesse Holley" with sports media company Fanatics View, which covers the Cowboys and other NFL topics.

 In 2024 Jesse started covering the Cowboys for the DLLS Cowboys podcast, a part of the ALLCITY sports network.